 Alzheimer’s, Parkinson’s, ALS and other forms of brain disease are the fastest-growing causes of death in the world.
 Most forms of brain disease are preventable, transmissible and treatable with targeted nutrition.
 That’s the theme for a new book that shines light on the global epidemic of brain disease.

 According to Gary Chandler, author of Alzheimer’s Disease: Food & Facts Can Save Your Life, Alzheimer’s disease alone is killing 50-100 million people now.
-Millions more will contract the disease this year, while just as many will go undiagnosed and misdiagnosed.

 Death rates from heart disease and cancer are dropping in most countries due to advances in nutrition, medicine and disease management.
 Meanwhile, neurodegenerative disease is spreading exponentially.
 In the U.S., deaths attributed to Alzheimer’s disease increased 71 percent from 2000 to 2013, while those attributed to heart disease decreased 14 percent.
 Experts suggest that the prevalence of brain disease will quadruple by 2050, if not sooner.